erecica/factorial-calc/README.md

-# CDK & PHP factorial of a non-negative integer!
+# AWS CDK ECS | Factorial of a non-negative integer!

 This is a PHP script running within a Docker container on AWS ECS and calculates factorial of a non-negative integer of a value given by the user.